-Understanding ARIMA Models for Machine Learning
+Understanding ARIMA models for machine learning

-What is an Autoregressive Integrated Moving Average?
+ARIMA model explained: What is an Autoregressive Integrated Moving Average?

-Autoregressive Integrated Moving Average (ARIMA) models have many uses in many industries.
+The autoregressive integrated moving verage (ARIMA) model is applied across various industries.
 It is widely used in demand forecasting, such as in determining future demand in food manufacturing.
-That is because the model provides managers with reliable guidelines in making decisions related to supply chains.
-ARIMA models can also be used to predict the future price of your stocks based on the past prices.
-Do note, that although they might help you predict changes to the S&P 500 Index’s price over time, I am so sorry to say, it won’t help you earn quick money by predicting when viral stocks like Gamestop (GME) will shoot up next time.
+That is because the forecasting model provides managers with reliable guidelines in making decisions related to supply chains.
+ARIMA models can also be used to predict the future price of your stocks based on past prices.
+Although ARIMA models can forecast general trends in financial markets, they are not reliable for predicting abrupt, speculative events—such as the unexpected spike in GameStop (GME) stock.

 • Only requires the prior data of a time series to generalize the forecast.

-• Performs well on short term forecasts.
+• Performs well on short-term forecasts.

-• Models non-stationary time series.
+• Models nonstationary time series.

 • Difficult to predict turning points.